 Cowards die many times before their deaths; the valiant never taste of death but once.

 Here, the character of Caesar suggests that acts of cowardice are synonymous with death.
 This quote really champions bravery in a very visceral, real way.
-The suggestion being that bravery is akin to immortality.
+The suggestion is that bravery is akin to immortality.

 How sharper than a serpent’s tooth